wp-plugins/floatbox-plus/readme.txt

 under the terms of Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/) it is not included (not GPL compatible).
 You have two options, let the plugin download/install floatbox for you or do a manual installation of floatbox on your own (see installations instructions).

 Please report bugs and/or feature-request to our ticket-system: [Bugtracker/Wiki](http://trac.splash.de/floatboxplus).
 For Support, please use the [forum](http://board.splash.de/forumdisplay.php?f=103).

-Please report bugs and/or feature-request to our ticket-system: [Bugtracker/Wiki](http://trac.splash.de/floatboxplus).
-For Support, please use the [forum](http://board.splash.de/forumdisplay.php?f=103).